maximedezette/TDD-Helper-for-Rider/README.md

 <!-- Plugin description -->
 The purpose of this plugin is to give you the best TDD experience in Rider IDE.

+This plugin is currently under development you can expect to see new features coming soon.
+Stay tuned for updates and thank you for your patience and support!

 ## Features

 * Navigate easily from your test and your implementation